 Students will critique two peer-reviewed journal articles that discuss two different qualitative research designs.
-The required length for each critique should be ~ 500 words.
-Rather than summarizing the papers, students will critique the authors' descriptions of the research purpose and research questions, the conceptual framework or theoretical framework, the methods, data analysis, findings, and conclusions.
+The required length for each critique should be ~ 500 words (one page single-spaced).
+Rather than summarizing the papers, students will critique the authors' descriptions of the research purpose and research questions, their conceptual framework or theoretical framework, the methods, data analysis, findings, and conclusions.
 More detail regarding the format for each literature critique will be provided on courselink.